 Victorious Family Resources from Not Consumed

 I so enjoy the family studies from Not Consumed.
-From teaching your children contentment, hymn study, caring for their siblings, obedience or developing their own quiet time, the resources at Not Consumed will really enrich your family discipleship.
+From teaching your children contentment, hymn study, caring for their siblings, obedience or developing their own quiet time, the resources at Not Consumed will really enrich your family discipleship and character training.
 Here are just a few of the offerings in their store:

 - A Content Heart – This is a 22-lesson Bible study helping kids find godly contentment.
 They will study scripture and learn how to “practically and realistically find contentment with themselves, their circumstances, and their worldly possessions.”